7th May, 2016

 I was gazing at the ice-fall when I noticed a few moving black spots amidst the towers of snow and ice.
 They were some of the climbers who were traversing through this maze of ice – one of their practices as part of their summit attempt.

 This apparently beautiful ice-fall has proved to be the deathbed of way too many climbers and Sherpas over the years.
 As the Khumbu glacier moves with speed over the uneven rocky bed, huge masses of ice and snow that accumulates over it, splits up into cracks and crevasses.
 It results in creation of towers of ice with varying sizes and proportions.
 These are called seracs.
 Some of these are as high as multi storeyed buildings.
 These towers are very unstable and can collapse without any indication whatsoever.
 The first leg of the South Col-South East ridge route goes through a maze passing between and underneath such seracs.
-As the day bores on and rays of sun gets more intense, these become more unstable due to melting snow at their bases.
+As the day bores on and rays of sun gets more intense, these become more unstable due to melting of snow at their bases.
 Climbers always try to cross the ice-fall early in the morning (they need to cross it multiple times during an expedition).
 The ice-fall claimed its first victim in the form of Jake Breitenbach, one of the members of the famous American expedition team of 1963.
 Though the expedition began with this fateful incident, it turned out to be one of the most successful in the history of climbing of Everest.
 Apart from placing the first American on the summit of Everest in the form of Jim Whittaker, the expedition also carried out many research works related to effects of high altitude on human physiology.
 However, the greatest feat of this expedition was achieved by Thomas Hornbein and Willi Unsoeld who became the first ever mountaineers to ascend Mt Everest by the West Ridge route.
 By the time they reached the summit, it was very late and they thought their best bet was to cross over and descend down the South Col-South East ridge route.
 Which they did and became the first ever mountaineers to traverse Everest.

 On 18th April, 2014, a serac collapsed, triggering a huge avalanche burying sixteen climbing Sherpas in the Khumbu ice-fall.